A-User-s-Discord-Themes/Rain/README.md

 `#2` Why a [useless.css](useless.css) file exists?<br>
 Powercord only loads themes if it has a key for changing the discord's main interface.
 So i created the useless.css file to pass this "protection".

+`#3` I can just download zip from github?<br>
+If you don't care about having a outdated version in case of updates, yes you can<br>
+**Explanation:** Powercord Updater uses git to update themes and plugins.
+It is recomended to use git to download powercord themes and plugins since downloading ZIP from github doesn't adds git metadatas.

 ## Extras
 [Discord server](https://discord.gg/jGmSTkk)